Go to the Students section

 During your studies at Oxford Brookes, there may be occasions when you need a little financial assistance because of unforeseen circumstances or emergencies.
-For further information, visit our Financial Support website.
+For further information, visit our Financial Aid website.

 During induction and enrolment week, you will find out about what IT systems the University uses and how you can access everything you need to study on your course both at Brookes and remotely from home.
 This will include Google Mail which is what

 Brookes uses to communicate with all students and staff and Google calendar where you will find your teaching timetable.

 After you have completed enrolment and have your Student Information password, you will also be able to access your Student Information pages and see which modules you are studying and your exams timetable and records.
 Part-time and Associate

 students have the same access to these resources as everyone else.